Applications Of Enzymes

 • The application of enzymes in biochemistry also becomes important when we talk about medicines and their benefits to our bodies.

-Application of Enzymes in the Biochemistry and Industries
+Enzymes in the Biochemistry and Industry

 Enzymes play an important role in biochemistry where they act as catalysts in the biochemical reactions that take place.
 It is also used to recognise diseases and their therapeutic procedure.